ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

     Activating Merge_Log functionality might result in conflicting field types when tryin to ingest into elasticsearch causing its rejection.
 See [issue #58](https://github.com/ricsanfre/pi-cluster/issues/58).

     To solve this issue a filter rule in the aggregation layer (fluentd) has to be created.
-This rule will remove `log_processed` field and it will create a new field `source_log.<container-name>`, making unique the fields before ingesting into ES.
+This rule will remove `log_processed` field and it will create a new field `json_message.<container-name>`, making unique the fields before ingesting into ES.

     ```
     <filter kube.**>